Frequently Asked Questions

-A: The large majority of our events are completely in English, and are, therefore, open to international students.
-The language of the events are always indicated in the event description on our Facebook page.
+A: The large majority of our events is completely in English, and is therefore, open to international students.
+The language of the events is always indicated in the event description on our Facebook page.

 Q: When can I apply for an EBF Committee?

 A: You can apply for an EBF Committee in both September and February!
-Keep an eye out for the specific deadlines on our website: https://www.ebfgroningen.nl/recruitment/.
+Keep an eye out for the specific deadlines on our website.

 Q: Are the EBF Committees open for international students?

 A: Most of our committees are open for international students!
-You can find out if fluency in Dutch is required to apply for a specific committee on the committeepages: www.ebfgroningen.nl/committees
+You can find out if fluency in Dutch is required to apply for a specific committee on our committee page.

 Q: Do I need a lot of prior experience to join an EBF Committee?